 Yankee Gas evaluates events and transactions that occur after the balance sheet date but before financial statements are available to be issued and recognizes in the financial statements the effects of all subsequent events that provide additional information about conditions that existed as of the balance sheet date.
 Yankee Gas discloses, but does not recognize, in the financial statements subsequent events that provide information about the conditions that arose after the balance sheet date but before the financial statements are available to be issued.
-In preparing the financial statements, Yankee Gas has evaluated events subsequent to December 31, 2021 through the date the financial statements were available to be issued, March 29, 2022.
-These financial statements include all necessary adjustments and disclosures resulting from this evaluation.
+In preparing the financial statements, Yankee Gas has evaluated events subsequent to December 31, 2022 through the date the financial statements were available to be issued, March 29, 2023, and did not identify any such events that required recognition or disclosure under this guidance.